 Visa Application at the Consulate General in Edinburgh

-To apply for a Schengen visa please book an appointment:
+To apply for a Schengen visa you need to book an appointment:

 At the interview you have to present your passport, the completed application form (fill in the visa application form here) and all other documents required according to this website.
 Please note that only applications with all supporting documents will be accepted.

 Please note that postal applications can only be accepted until 16 January 2019.
 Any applications reaching the consulate at a later date will be returned.

 The Schengen countries are now required to take fingerprints from every visa applicant.
 The fingerprint data will be kept on the central Schengen Visa Information System for 5 years.

 Postal applications can only be accepted if you have already provided your fingerprints at any foreign mission which is part of the Schengen area for a previous Schengen Visa application and you fall into one of the following categories:

 - you are the spouse of an EU national or

 - you have been issued with at least two Schengen Visas during the last 24 months or